A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Introduction

-To characterize the behavior of local search methods for problem \eqref{eqn:obj-bm}, several complexity metrics were proposed.
-A small complexity metric implies that the landscape of problem \eqref{eqn:obj-bm} is benign and thus, local search methods with random initialization converge to global solutions with high probability.
-Otherwise, if the complexity metric takes a large value, problem \eqref{eqn:obj-bm} may have spurious local minima, which will imply the failure of most local search methods.
-However, the complexity metrics for problem \eqref{eqn:obj-bm} are designed separately for different applications.
-As a result, several different metrics were proposed to characterize the optimization complexity of problem \eqref{eqn:obj-bm}.
+\revisee{\textit{Complexity metrics} are useful to characterize the behavior of local search methods for problem \eqref{eqn:obj-bm}.} A small complexity metric implies that the landscape of problem \eqref{eqn:obj-bm} is benign and thus, local search methods with random initialization converge to global solutions with high probability.
+Otherwise, if the complexity metric takes a large value, problem \eqref{eqn:obj-bm} may have spurious local minima, which will imply the failure of most local search methods. \revisee{However, the existing so-called ``complexity metrics'' for problem \eqref{eqn:obj-bm} are only able to guarantee a benign landscape when the complexity is small and fail to prove the existence of spurious local minima when the complexity is large.
+To differentiate with true complexity metrics, we use the term \textit{recovery guarantees} to reflect such weaker properties.
+In addition, the existing recovery guarantees were designed separately for different applications.} As a result, several different \revisee{bounds} were proposed to characterize the optimization complexity of problem \eqref{eqn:obj-bm}.
 For example, in the context of matrix sensing problems, the following Restrict Isometry Property (RIP) is usually assumed: \begin{definition}[\cite{recht2010guaranteed,zhu2018global}] Given natural numbers $r$ and $s$, the function $f(\cdot;M^*)$ is said to satisfy the \textbf{Restricted Isometry Property} (RIP) of rank $(2r,2s)$ for a constant $\delta\in[0,1)$, denoted as $\delta$-RIP$_{2r,2s}$, if

 holds for all matrices $M,K\in\R^{n\times n}$ such that $\rank(M)\leq 2r,\rank(K) \leq 2s$, where $\left[\nabla^2 f(M;M^*)\right](\cdot,\cdot)$ is the curvature of the Hessian at point $M$. \end{definition} One important class of matrix sensing problems is the \textit{linear matrix sensing problem}, which is induced by linear measurements of the ground truth matrix $M^*$.
 If the $\ell_2$-loss is used, the linear matrix sensing problem can be formulated as